 Also, if you’ve ever ended up with soggy enchiladas then this is where the error occurred.

-Pan-frying the tortillas in hot oil creates a barrier between it and the sauce so it does not soak up too much when baking.
+Pan-frying a tortilla in hot oil creates a barrier between it and the sauce so it does not soak up too much when baking.

 Once you’ve got your filling made and the tortillas softened, it’s time to fill them up.

-To do this fill one tortilla with about ¼ cup of the sweet potato and black bean mixture along with 2 tablespoons of shredded cheese.
+To do this fill the center of each tortilla with about ¼-cup of the cooked sweet potato and black bean filling, along with 2 tablespoons of shredded cheese.
 Repeat with the remaining tortillas.

-- Place the filled tortillas seam-side down in a large baking dish that has been sprayed with non-stick cooking spray. (step 1 above)
+Place the filled tortillas seam side down in a large baking or casserole dish that has been sprayed with non-stick cooking spray.

 These vegetarian enchiladas are already bursting with flavor, but there’s a few simple toppings you can add on to really freshen them up: